NishantJoshi00/finternet-api/docs/runtime-primitives/core.md

 Two topics that are not covered are user management/authentication/permissions - they will be added in a subsequent iteration.

-# Types of assets a UL should support
+# Types of assets UL should support

 Before getting into the system architecture - it is useful to broadly categorize the different types of assets (based on their source of truth semantics) a UL